JaroslawOgonowski/movie-browser/README.md

 popular movies and people, searching for phrases, individual movie or person and the size of each image.
 We run queries asynchronously- they have separate states, statuses and sagas - thanks to the router, all fetched information is reflected in the current URL address.

+## How it works? 🔎✅
+### Main index 🛠
+We started, of course, by creating a foundation using the  [Create React App](https://github.com/facebook/create-react-app), and the main application (App.js) we wrapped the store-provider- which maintains the state of the entire application- the store includes all reducers extracted from individual slices.
+### APP ⚙
+App is wrapped with theme provider so that even on error page you can use GlobalStyle and theme.
+The application is connected to ErrorBoundary, which catches any errors in the application and returns us a page prepared in accordance with the project with an appropriate message for the user, if everything goes as it should, we get the target content of the page.

+#### React-router 🔃
+The next layer is react-router.
+It manages application paths and reflects them in the URL, making navigation on the site very convenient for users and developers.
+#### Header ▶
+Inside, we see our main header which is always visible on the page and is the main navigation - it has two main paths - movies and people that define the downloaded and rendered content and also affect the input which, depending on the selected path, searches for people or movies.
+#### RootSaga 🔁
+Of course, we use the root Saga, which is basically a set of all other Sagas that are responsible for the correct flow of information from the API.

  ## Further readme under construction 🚧👨‍💻

 ## Getting Started with Create React App